 - Pinch off areas that are unhealthy and watch for pests and disease.

-An indoor plants will purify your air and enrich your living space, even if it is tiny and temporary!
+Indoor plants will purify your air and enrich your living space, even if they are tiny and temporary!